 Some people procrastinate because they fear the process is going to be long, painful, and costly.
 But it is now possible to go online to create a basic will—the most common element of any estate plan—in a few hours and for less than the cost of a traditional estate planning attorney.

 Of course, going digital isn't right for everyone.
-If you have a complex estate, you'll want to work with an estate planning attorney.
+If you have questions about your estate planning options or have a complex estate, you'll want to work with an estate planning attorney.
 But even then, getting yourself organized online first (like listing your assets, power of attorney, and beneficiaries) can save you time and money.

-Remember, the costs of creating an estate plan with an attorney or online will vary based on the documents you need and by state and jurisdiction.
+The costs of creating an estate plan with an attorney or online will vary based on the complexity of your plan and the state in which you reside, among other factors.
 Regardless of whether you intend to create your estate plan online, you may still want to meet with an attorney to consider what is appropriate for you in light of your particular situation.
 But the more prepared you are, the more efficient and less expensive the process may be when you actually create your estate plan, online or with an attorney.